For Initial Consultation Call, If on Cell Phone, Click on (407) 260-6001

 Practicing Exclusively Family Law Since 2011

-Failure to Protect Children From Abuse Can Make You An Offending Parent
+Failing to Protect Children From Abuse Can Make You An Offending Parent

 The Department of Children and Families (DCF) does not limit itself to targeting parents that abuse their children.
 It also classifies as “offending parents” mothers and fathers that passively allow abuse or other dangerous conditions to persist.

 Quite often, these parents mistakenly believe that the defense of “I didn’t do anything wrong” will protect them.
-In reality, Chapter 39 of the Florida Statutes, which governs dependency actions, includes in its definition of “abuse” acts and "omissions” and these acts can lead to an accusation of "failure to protect" their children from abuse.
-This is what a parent should do to defeat the accusation of failure to protect:
+In reality, Chapter 39 of the Florida Statutes, which governs dependency actions, includes in its definition of “abuse” acts and "omissions” and these acts can lead to an accusation of "failing to protect" their children from abuse.
+This is what a parent should do to defeat the accusation of failing to protect:

 You Must Seek an Injunction to Protect Your Child From Domestic Violence

 In cases where one parent has abused a child or the other parent, DCF will insist that the non-aggressor parent immediately seek a permanent injunction for protection against domestic violence.
-Otherwise you could be accused of “a failure to protect” your child.
+Otherwise you could be accused of “a failing to protect” your child.
 If you are a parent whose children have been abused, any delay or reluctance on your part to pursue this injunction will ensure that you will also be listed as an offending parent and that your children will be placed in another household, at least temporarily.

 This exact scenario recently happened to a mother of two in a child dependency case.
 Fortunately, acting as her DCF attorney, I secured her reunification with her children, but not before she had to endure over four months of supervised visits.